stefanpietrusky/EDUMING_GAME_1_ARENA_SHOOTER_TEMPLATE/README.md

 The current template implements a **Fetch-and-Deliver** learning mechanic:

 - The player moves through an arena and destroys enemies.
-- Defeated enemies drop **letter chips** that represent potential answers.
+- Defeated enemies drop **letters** that represent potential answers.
 - A task in the HUD indicates **which letter is currently required**.
-- The player must pick up the correct letter and deliver it to the central **Drop Zone (EDUMING)**.
+- The player must pick up the correct letter and deliver it to the central **Drop Zone**.
 - Correct deliveries award additional points; incorrect deliveries may deduct points.

 In this version, the focus is on **spelling and initial letter recognition**, but the mechanic is designed as a reusable pattern.
 By adjusting the objects, variables and assets, the same template can be adapted for numbers, vocabulary, or completely different subject areas.